joaodinissf/pLUTo/README.md

 ## What is pLUTo?

+**pLUTo is a Processing-using-Memory architecture that enables the massively parallel execution of table lookup operations inside DRAM.**

+The key idea of pLUTo is to replace complex operations with low-cost, bulk memory reads (i.e., LUT queries) instead of relying on complex extra logic.

 ## Repository Structure

+This repository contains the artifact evaluation materials associated with the MICRO 2022 submission of [pLUTo: Enabling Massively Parallel Computation
+In DRAM via Lookup Tables](pLUTo.pdf).

+Two artifacts are provided:

+1. The SPICE simulations (used to produce Figure 6 in the paper).
+2. The pLUTo simulation model (used to produce Figures 7-13 in the paper).

+The instructions to reproduce each of the artifacts are provided in `README.md` files in their respective directories.

 We point out next the repository structure and some important folders and files.
 All benchmark folders have similar structure to the one shown for BFS.